Nick3C/pinyin-toolkit/pinyin/readme.txt

       as Anki wipes them in media checks.
 Commercial software (such as Wenlin) includes high quality versions you can use.
   - finally, add a substitution like %(Audio)s to the HTML generated from your model

+  - ensure your model has a field called "Audio"
+  - obtain audio files in the format "ni3.ogg", "hao3.ogg" a sample set can be obtained
+  - note that commercial software (such as Wenlin) includes higher quality versions you can use
+  - place the files in your deck's media directory (keep a copy, as Anki wipes them in media checks)
+  - finally, add a substitution like %(Audio)s to the HTML generated from your model

-If you plan not to use features such as character colorisation or audio generation, you can turn them off in the plugin settings section.
+If you plan not to use features such as character colorisation or audio generation, you should turn them off in the settings section.

 == Changelog ==

+# Version 0.05 (__/06/2009)  Max Bolingbroke <batterseapower@hotmail.com>
-# Version 0.05 (_____/2009)  Nick Cook <nick@n-line.co.uk>  [http://www.n-line.co.uk]
+#                            Nick Cook <nick@n-line.co.uk>  [http://www.n-line.co.uk]
-#                            Max Bolingbroke <batterseapower@hotmail.com>
-* Menu option to fill in any missing information the Toolkit can provide in the current deck
-  - Shortcut key to regenerate all entries [control-g] as well?
-* Heuristic detection of model fields with the appropriate meaning
-* Can automatically download Mandarin sound samples via a menu option
+* Large-scale re-write and optimisation of the code by Max Bolingbroke (many thanks!)
-* Automatic translate of non-dictionary phrase [can be customised]
+* Automatic translation of non-dictionary words & phrase [can be used for almost any language]
-  - see ____ for reference codes
-* Add support for new CFDICT (French), note that it is still very limited and will use a hybrid with English
+* Add [limited] support for new CFDICT (French)
-* MW added automatically if in dictionary
+* MW added automatically if in dictionary [only applies to English]
 * Don't generate audio tags if sounds are missing
-* Use a fifth tone audio sample in the form de5.mp3 if one is provided, but still fall back on de4.mp3 otherwise
+* Use a fifth tone audio sample if one is provided, otherwise switch to 4th tone
-  - Will also accept e.g. de.mp3 as a fifth tone audio sample if present
 * Try several file extensions when we need a bit of audio, using the order: .mp3, .ogg, .wav
-* Meanings dictionary - add "(1)" "(2)" "(3)" instead of simple line spaces
+* Optional entry-number indictaors in translations such as "(1)" "(2)" "(3)"
 * Internal refactoring of code to remove the incidence of unreliable string manipulations, leading to bugfixes:
   - Remove space at the end of colored pinyin
   - Remove spaces between punctuation in pinyin
   - Remove the space between erhua "r" suffix and main word in pinyin
   - Prevent loss of punctuation when colorizing characters
-* Squash bug that causes character colorisation to fail if audio generation off
+* Squash bug that means character colorisation to fail if audio generation off
 * Added code testsuite
+* Many smaller modifications to improve usability
+* Improved documentation

 # Version 0.04 (19/05/2009)  Nick Cook <nick@n-line.co.uk>  [http://www.n-line.co.uk]
 * Two versions are now being distributed: English (using CC-CEDICT) and German (using HanDeDict)